clab/stack-lstm-ner/README.md

    python conll2parser.py -f conll2003/train.trans > conll2003/train.parser
 ```

+ Link to the word vectors that we used in the NAACL 2016 paper for English:  [sskip.100.vectors](https://drive.google.com/file/d/0B8nESzOdPhLsdWF2S1Ayb1RkTXc/view?usp=sharing).

 #### Build the system

 The first time you clone the repository, you need to sync the cnn/ submodule.